 Figure 3-2 depicts the Area of Potential Effects (APE) defined by the FAA to account for potential direct and indirect effects of the Proposed Action.
-The APE encompasses a total of approximately 160-acre area within the Lanai Airport; approximately 56 acres of this total is Direct APE where all actual construction activities would occur.
+The APE encompasses an area of approximately 160-acres within the Lanai Airport; approximately 56 acres of this total is Direct APE where all actual construction activities would occur.